jbrukh/gpt-jargon/README.md

 This procedure defines an inline function and applies it to coming up with marketing slogans.

     +++ products
-    - slogan($product) <- Output a 1 sentence short, pithy marketing slogan for $product
+    -- slogan($product) <- Output a 1 sentence short, pithy marketing slogan for $product
-    - Think of 10 new incredibly cool products that should come to market
-    - For each product, output: "$product -- slogan($product)"
+    -- Think of 10 new incredibly cool products that should come to market -- For each $product: /output "$product -- slogan($product)"
     +++

 ### A good example of axioms.

-Jargon 0.0.10 wrote this nice idiomatic example of how to use axioms.
+Jargon `v0.0.10` wrote this nice idiomatic example of how to use axioms.

     +++ precise-math
-    * When performing arithmetic operations, round to two decimal places
-    - Calculate 3.14159 * 2
+    * When performing arithmetic operations, round to two decimal places -- Calculate 3.14159 * 2
-    +++

-### THe joke game.

-Credit goes to Jar(gon)vis 0.1 via @fractastical

-    +++ joke-game
-    - Tell a joke and store it as myJoke
-    - Ask the user to tell a joke and store it as userJoke
-    - Ask the user: "Which joke is funnier?
-Type 'mine' for your joke or 'yours' for my joke."
-    - {
-        - If the user answers 'mine', say "Congratulations!
-You have a great sense of humor!"
-        - If the user answers 'yours', say "Thank you!
-I'm glad you enjoyed my joke!"
-        - If the user answers anything else, say "Please type 'mine' or 'yours' to choose the funnier joke."
-    }
     +++